Reflecting Upon Irreducible Mind

 process.
 So much so that Darwin himself believed in the so called inheritance

-are now demonized by people like Richard Dawkins.
-Therefore, the "some
+views that are now demonized by people like Richard Dawkins.
+Therefore,

-global creative tencency in the universe" is in fact compatible with natural
+the "some global creative tencency in the universe" is in fact compatible

 There are problems with it: